7over“It is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”

-At home I used my hammer and the tools in my toolbox to put up shelves, install track lighting, and hang framed prints of Edward Hoppers’s lonesome New York scenes.
+At home I used my hammer and the tools in my toolbox to put up shelves, install track lighting, and hang framed prints of Edward Hopper’s lonesome New York scenes.
 I constructed a beefy frame of 2x4s and anchored it on the long wall of our living room above the credit-card-purchased furniture.
-From that frame we hung a six-foot by four-foot, 125-pound mirror, framed in gold painted and ornately carved wood that we had found in an antiques store on Second Avenue, but which would have been more at home inside a brothel in Nevada.
+From that frame we hung a six-foot by four-foot, 125-pound mirror, framed in gold painted and ornately carved wood.
+We found the mirror in an antiques store on Second Avenue, but it would have been more at home in a brothel in Nevada.

 After a handful of years, it became apparent that the whetstone of Manhattan was no longer sharpening us, and had begun, instead, to wear away our metaphorical metal.
 So we packed up our separate histories and moved to a kinder, gentler urban jungle.
 San Francisco.